zmess24/personal-website-nextjs/src/posts/vector-databases-and-similarity-search.md

 -   **Caching**: We'll implement a Least Recently Used (LRU) cache to store recently searched query embeddings in memory, reducing computational load and potential costs associated with running the embedding model.
 -   **Search Method**: We'll develop a method to return the top 5 most similar embeddings, along with their associated metadata, based on the input query

-We'll tackle these in order, starting with query sanitization!
+Let's tackle each of these features in order, starting with Query Santization.

 ### Query Sanitization